-This REF provides a true and fair review of the proposed activity in relation to its likely effects on the environment.
-It addresses to the fullest extent possible all matters affecting, or likely to affect, the environmental as a result of the proposed activity.
+This Review of Environmental Factors provides a true and fair review of the proposed activity in relation to its potential effects on the environment.
+It addresses to the fullest extent possible all matters affecting or likely to affect the environment as a result of the proposed activity.